MTRucker/AdversaryDLWPModels/README.md

 # Adversarial Attacks on Deep Learning Weather Prediction Models

+Read this thoroughly before diving into the code, as some setup is required to run this code without any problems.

 Bachelor's Thesis on Adversarial Attacks on Deep Learning Weather Prediction Models

 Done within the MLCS Group at the University of Tübingen